Getting Started with 80/20 Training

 - Understanding your 80/20 Run Plan or Understanding your 80/20 Triathlon Plan.
 This guide will teach you how to execute an 80/20 workout, introduce you to the 80/20 intensity zones, and includes a glossary of workout codes.

 - Intensity Guidelines for Running or Intensity Guidelines for Triathlon.
-This document describes the multiple ways to measure intensity (Pace, Heart Rate, Power, and RPE), but more importantly, how you can identify your individual 80/20 intensity zones through a variety of field testing.
+This document describes the multiple ways to measure intensity (Pace, Heart Rate, Power, and RPE), but more importantly, how you can identify your individual 80/20 intensity zones through a variety of field testing and the frequency of that testing.

 - Understanding Your TrainingPeaks.com Structured Workout Plan.
 If you have an 80/20 structured workout plan on the TrainingPeaks platform, this is an essential step-by-step guide to setting up your plan and ensuring the intensity zones in TrainingPeaks are using the 80/20 system.
 If your plan is not a structured workout plan, or not on TrainingPeaks, you can disregard this document.